bkthomps/Ven/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/bkthomps/Ven/blob/master/LICENSE)

 # Ven
 Vi Enhanced.
 A text editor which is an enhancement to vi, and is similar to vim, but written in Go.
-Uses a gap buffer to store the text.

 ## Installation
 * Download golang if you have not yet done so